lightaprs/LightAPRS-1.0/README.md

 **Q. What kind of antenna do i need to use on LightAPRS?**

 A. You can use any type.
-For airborne projects (such as balloons, rockets, rc planes, drones, etc.) we suggest quarter wave monopole antenna becuase this makes your payload lighter.
-So just cut a light 50 cm. wire and solder it to the middle pad of antenna footprint (A1).
+For airborne projects (such as balloons, rockets, rc planes, drones, etc.) we suggest quarter wave monopole antenna because this makes your payload lighter.
+So just cut a light 50 cm. wire and solder it to the middle pad of the antenna footprint (A1).
 Since your payload is airborne and wavelength is 2 meters, you don't need a wire for ground.

 <img src="images/lightaprs-monopole-wire-antenna-connection.jpg" width="600">

-**Q. But I want to use rubber duck antenna.
+**Q. But I want to use a rubber duck antenna.
 Is it possible?**

 A. Yes.
 But you need a pcb type SMA connector (male or female) as follows: